History of Honduras in Timeline

 Between 2006 and 2010 inequality saw a decrease.

-From 2006 until 2009, Manuel Zelaya held the same office as president.
+From 2006 until 2009, Manuel Zelaya held office as president of Honduras.

 2006: Secure Freight Initiative Announced

 In 2006, the U.S. Department of Homeland Security and the Department of Energy announced the first phase of the Secure Freight Initiative (SFI).
-This initiative built upon existing port security measures, granting the U.S. government enhanced authority to scan overseas containers for nuclear and radiological materials, with the goal of improving risk assessment for U.S.-bound containers.
+This initiative built upon existing port security measures and allowed the U.S. government to scan overseas containers for nuclear and radiological materials to improve risk assessment.

-In 2007, President Manuel Zelaya and President George W. Bush began talks on US assistance to Honduras to tackle growing drug cartels.
+In 2007, President Manuel Zelaya and President George W. Bush began talks on US assistance to Honduras to tackle drug cartels using US special forces.

 2007: Scanning of Containers Begins

-In 2007, scanning of containers began in select ports for radiation and other risk factors before the containers were allowed to depart for the United States.
+Since 2007, containers in selected ports have been scanned for radiation and other risk factors before being allowed to depart for the United States.

-In 2008, a CID Gallup poll reported that 51.4% of the Honduran population identified as Catholic, 36.2% as evangelical Protestant, 1.3% claiming to be from other religions, and 11.1% do not belong to any religion or were unresponsive.
+The International Religious Freedom Report, 2008, notes that a CID Gallup poll reported that 51.4% of the population identified themselves as Catholic, 36.2% as evangelical Protestant, 1.3% claiming to be from other religions, and 11.1% do not belong to any religion or unresponsive.

 June 2009: Coup ousts President Zelaya

-In June 2009, a coup d'état ousted President Manuel Zelaya.
-He was taken in a military aircraft to Costa Rica.
-The General Assembly of the United Nations denounced the coup and called for Zelaya's restoration.
-Several Latin American nations, including Mexico, severed diplomatic relations with Honduras.
-The United States sent mixed messages after the coup.
+In June 2009, a coup d'état ousted President Manuel Zelaya, who was then taken to Costa Rica in a military aircraft.
+The United Nations General Assembly denounced the coup and called for Zelaya's restoration.

-A 2009 study showed that while Honduran policy requires health care providers to report cases of sexual violence, emergency contraception, and victim referral, very few other regulations exist within the realm of registry, examination and follow-up.
+A study done in 2009 showed that the policy requires health care providers to report cases of sexual violence, emergency contraception, and victim referral to legal institutions and support groups, very few other regulations exist within the realm of registry, examination and follow-up.

-From 2006 until 2009, Manuel Zelaya held the same office as president.
+From 2006 until 2009, Manuel Zelaya held office as president of Honduras.

 2009: Military Coup

-In 2009, Honduras experienced a military coup, which disrupted its political stability.
+In 2009, Honduras experienced a military coup, impacting the nation's political stability.

 2009: Guaymuras Political Dialogue

-In 2009, the name Guaymuras was revived for a political dialogue that took place in Honduras, as opposed to Costa Rica.
+In 2009, the name Guaymuras was revived for the political dialogue that took place in Honduras.

 Prior to its 2009 coup Honduras widely expanded social spending and an extreme increase in minimum wage.

-The 2009 Honduran coup d'état led to a variety of economic trends in the nation, including slowed growth, increasing poverty, and increasing unemployment.
+The 2009 Honduran coup d'état led to a variety of economic trends in the nation.

 July 2010: Full diplomatic relations re-established with Mexico

-In July 2010, full diplomatic relations were re-established with Mexico after being severed following the 2009 coup.
+In July 2010, full diplomatic relations between Honduras and Mexico were re-established after being temporarily severed following the 2009 coup.

-In 2010, Honduras competed in the FIFA World Cup.
+Honduras competed in the FIFA World Cup in 2010.

 2010: Honduras Withdraws from ALBA